How to choose a university in the USA or Canada

 What are the university's fees?

 The price of an American education varies by institution.
 In the USA, private universities are more expensive but usually offer more individual attention and extra facilities.
 State or Public universities tend to be larger, but less expensive.
 In Canada, most universities are public and the cost of tuition is generally lower than in the USA.
-All of the universities we work with offer excellent value for the money.
+All of the universities we work with have excellent educational value.
 We offer reduced fees, helping to make your time at university as affordable as possible.

 Where in North America do you want to live?